aesedeu/iloveai/README.md

 7. To increase response speed it's better to use cache service like Redis and temporary store images in it instead of making new requests to DB every time
 8. In `sandbox.ipynb` you may find some raw code I wrote while I was doing this task
 9. I didn't hide any environmental variables and passwords for postgres.
 In real projects of course this is a very private and secure information
-10. The best practice would be to add proxy load balancer like Nginx especially If we have multiple containers with different purposes
+10. The best practice would be to add proxy load balancer like Nginx especially If we have multiple containers with different purposes.
+Also SSL certificates didn't aply for HTTPS connection.

 If my task matches your expectations I'm ready to discuss each line of code which I wrote here.